silentghost13/data-science-projects/Analyze Data in a Model Car Database with MySQL Workbench/Readme.md

 By completing all of these tasks, I have gained valuable experience in data analysis and the use of SQL to solve business problems.

-**Disclaimer:** This project is for educational purposes only.
+**Disclaimer:** I don't own this project.
 I learned about this project from [Munzir Arsyuddin](https://github.com/pondokmunzir/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench).